Philippines campaign (1941–1942): Attack on Clark Field

-A second bomber attack (26 Mitsubishi G4M "Betty" bombers) followed closely, then escorting Zero fighters strafed the field for 30 minutes, destroying 12 of the 17 American heavy bombers present and seriously damaging three others.
+A second bomber attack (26 "Betty" bombers) followed closely, then escorting Zero fighters strafed the field for 30 minutes, destroying 12 of the 17 American heavy bombers present and seriously damaging three others.
 Two damaged B-17s were made flyable and taken to Mindanao, where one of them was destroyed in a ground collision.
 A near-simultaneous attack on the auxiliary field at Iba to the northwest by 54 "Betty" bombers was also successful: all but four of the 3rd Pursuit Squadron's P-40s, short on fuel and caught in their landing pattern, were destroyed in combat or by lack of fuel.
 Twelve P-40s from the 20th (four), 21st (two), and 3rd (six) Squadrons attacked the strafers but with little success, losing at least four of their own.

-The Far East Air Force lost half its planes in the 45-minute attack, and was all but destroyed over the next few days, including a number of the surviving B-17s lost to takeoff crashes of other planes.
-The 24th Pursuit Group flew its last interception on December 10, losing 11 of the 40 or so P-40s it sent up, and the surviving P-35s of the 34th PS were destroyed on the ground at Del Carmen.
+The FEAF lost half its planes in the 45-minute attack and was all but destroyed over the next few days, including a number of the surviving B-17s lost to takeoff crashes of other planes.
+The 24th Pursuit Group flew its last interception on 10 December, losing 11 of the 40 or so P-40s it sent up, and the surviving P-35s of the 34th PS were destroyed on the ground at Del Carmen.
 That night FEAF combat strength had been reduced to 12 operable B-17s, 22 P-40s, and 8 P-35s.
-Fighter strength fluctuated daily until December 24, when USAFFE ordered all its forces into Bataan.
+Fighter strength fluctuated daily until 24 December, when USAFFE ordered all its forces into Bataan.
 Until then P-40s and P-35s were cobbled together from spare parts taken from wrecked airplanes, and still crated P-40Es were assembled at the Philippine Air Depot.
-Clark Field was abandoned as a bomber field on December 11 after being used as a staging base for a handful of B-17 missions.
-Between December 17 and 20, the 14 surviving B-17s were withdrawn to Australia.
+Clark Field was abandoned as a bomber field on 11 December after being used as a staging base for a handful of B-17 missions.
+Between 17 and 20 December, the 14 surviving B-17s were withdrawn to Australia.
 Every other aircraft of the FEAF was destroyed or captured.